Of course I was moved by The Grapes of Wrath, though I think East of Eden was a superior novel.

 Steinbeck makes this bland assertion as a kind of pretty word-painting, even though it is fundamentally wrong and therefore meaningless.
 Where, pray tell, was his editor, saying, “Uh, John…?”

-People often mistake editing for simply correcting spelling, punctuation and obvious grammatical errors, like a glorified word processing program that helpfuly underlines your possible mistakes.
+People often mistake editing for simply correcting spelling, punctuation and obvious grammatical errors, like a glorified word processing program that helpfully underlines your possible mistakes.
 But that’s proofreading, which is included in editing, but is not its main point.

 Far more importantly, editing saves writers from not-incorrect-but-flabby writing of the type seen in this rather renowned Steinbeck quote.
 It challenges the writer to be more precise, to defend bland assertions with cogent evidence or reasoning, to say what she means and mean what she says.